Breadcrumb

 About Tintin Wulia

-As a transnationally practicing artist/researcher, Wulia has been examining the complexities of borders for more than two decades.
+Wulia's research stems out of conceptual and empirical engagement with the complexities of borders.
 She sees the world as an interconnected system – not a borderless world, but a world where entities interface with one another contiguously.
-Her works through video, sound, paintings, drawings, dance, texts, installation, performance, and public interventions mostly aim to tease out and activate these interconnections.
+Her works with video, sound, paintings, drawings, dance, text, installation, performance, public interventions, and quantitative methods mostly aim to tease out and activate these interconnections.
 Hence, they are often processual, interactive, and participatory.
 Wulia joined the University of Gothenburg in 2018, with a Postdoctoral Fellowship in design, crafts and society with a focus on migration, working interdepartmentally with HDK-Valand and the School of Global Studies, at the Centre on Global Migration (2018-2020).

-Prior to receiving her PhD in art (RMIT University, 2014), Wulia's practice branched out of her trainings as a film composer (BMus, Berklee College of Music, 1997) and architecture engineer (BEng, Universitas Katolik Parahyangan, 1998).
-Her Australia Council for the Arts Fellowship (2014-2016) extended her engagements in diverse public spaces, and in a mobile ethnography of urban materiality.
+Prior to receiving her PhD in art (RMIT University, 2014), Wulia's practice and research branched out of her trainings as a film composer (BMus, Berklee College of Music, 1997) and architecture engineer (BEng, Universitas Katolik Parahyangan, 1998).
+Her Australia Council for the Arts Fellowship (2014-2016) extended her engagements in diverse public spaces, and in a mobile ethnography of objects in urban settings.
 She was a Transcultural Art Network artist-in-residence (2015) at the UCL Slade School of Fine Art, London, UK, a Jackman Goldwasser Residency artist (2016) at Hyde Park Art Center, Chicago, USA, and a Baik Residency artist (2019) at Davidson College, NC, USA, amongst other residencies.
-Her Smithsonian Artist Research Fellowship (2018) at the Walter Reed Biosystematics Unit, NMNH(SI), Washington DC, USA, explores mosquitoes and migration, liminal death (deaths during mosquitoes' larval and pupal emergence), and wartime specimen collection.
+Her Smithsonian Artist Research Fellowship (2018) at the Walter Reed Biosystematics Unit, NMNH(SI), Washington DC, USA, explores mosquitoes and migration, deaths during mosquitoes' larval and pupal emergence (which she calls liminal death), and wartime specimen collection.

-Wulia is a member of the editorial board of the AAG journal GeoHumanities; initiator and member of the Make Your Own Passport network at the Centre on Global Migration, University of Gothenburg; co-founder of 1965 Setiap Hari; member of the research group Power, Resistance and Social Change at the School of Global Studies, University of Gothenburg; Resident Adjunct at the Griffith Centre for Social and Cultural Research; Honorary Senior Research Fellow at the UCL Slade School of Fine Art; Visiting Research Fellow at the School of Literature and Languages, University of Surrey; and an interlocutor for an SNF-funded research project led by Patricia Spyer, Images, (In)visibilities, and Work on Appearances at the Graduate Institute (IHEID).
+Wulia is a co-founder and member of the transnational relay/research collective 1965 Setiap Hari; an initiator and member of the Make Your Own Passport network at the Centre on Global Migration, University of Gothenburg; member of the research group Power, Resistance and Social Change at the School of Global Studies, University of Gothenburg; and a project interlocutor for an SNF-funded research project led by Prof Patricia Spyer, Images, (In)visibilities, and Work on Appearances at the Graduate Institute (IHEID).
+She co-founded minikino in 2002 and directed it until 2010.
+Wulia is also an Honorary Senior Research Fellow at UCL The Slade School of Fine Art (2022-3).
+Between 2015 and 2022 Wulia served on the editorial board of the American Association of Geographers (AAG) journal, GeoHumanities.

 Research areas and interests

-• materiality • socially engaged art • public art and participatory performance • critical play • migration and the border • aesthetic cosmopolitanism • critical geopolitics • human geography • resistance studies • mobile ethnography • political ecology • peace and development studies • science and technology studies • Indonesian studies
+• everyday aesthetics and sociopolitics • aesthetic cosmopolitanism • critical geopolitics • human geography • resistance studies • materiality • socially engaged art • public art intervention • participatory performance • critical play • migration and the border • mobile ethnography • political ecology • peace and development studies • science and technology studies • Indonesian studies